visit the film locations

 Flashdance location: Alex nervously applies to audition: Carnegie Institute, Forbes Avenue, Pittsburgh

 It’s clearly filmed around the Steel City, with Adrian Lyne’s visuals rendering the gritty urban environment strangely appealing.

-In fact, a couple of Los Angeles locations are craftily sneaked in.
 Aspiring performers needn’t bother seeking out ‘Mawby’s’, the blue-collar bar with an oddly indulgent appreciation of modern dance (especially when performed by athletic young women in skimpy outfits).
-This was no more than an empty store on Fifth Street at Los Angeles Street in a scruffy area of downtown.
+This was no more than a vacant warehouse building on the corner of Boyd Street and Wall Street, downtown LA – also gone.

-Also in downtown LA, a few blocks to the south, was the church where Alex attends confession, which was St Joseph Catholic Church, 218 East 12th Street at South Los Angeles Street.
+In downtown LA, about a mile southwest of the club exterior, stood the church where Alex attends confession, which was St Joseph Catholic Church, 218 East 12th Street at South Los Angeles Street.
 Severely damaged by fire in the 80s, St Joseph’s was demolished and a completely new church has since been erected on the site.

 Most of the rest, though, is the real Pittsburgh, introduced as Alex cycles across the graceful, wave-like Smithfield Street Bridge across the Monongahela River into the city from her home in Fineview (which is – erm – north of the city, across the Allegheny River).

 Alex backs out of applying for a dance audition at the Carnegie Museum of Natural History, 4400 Forbes Avenue, in Oakland, the city’s academic and cultural heart, east of downtown.
 She flees through the museum’s Hall of Sculpture, but don’t worry – she'll be back.